-HARRISBURG, Pa., Feb.
-27, 2014 /PRNewswire-USNewswire/ -- Individuals filing their 2013 Pennsylvania personal income taxes can help Pennsylvania's military personnel and their families by donating part or all of their refund to the Military Family Relief Assistance Program.
+HARRISBURG, Pa., Jan.
+30, 2015 /PRNewswire-USNewswire/ -- Individuals filing their 2014 Pennsylvania personal income taxes can help Pennsylvania's military personnel and their families by donating part or all of their refund to the Commonwealth's Military Family Relief Assistance Program.

-"Pennsylvanians have an opportunity to make a donation to the Military Family Relief Assistance Program by simply checking off a box on their income tax return," said Major General Wesley E. Craig, Pennsylvania's adjutant general.
-"Since service members and their families sacrifice so much, it's only right that we are there to lend them a hand when they need it most.
-This program is an easy and convenient way for us to support Pennsylvania's warriors."
+"Pennsylvanians have a very special opportunity to make a donation to the Military Family Relief Assistance Program by simply checking off a box when completing their income tax return," said Maj.
+Gen. James R. Joseph, acting adjutant general for the Department of Military and Veterans Affairs.
+"Since service members and their families sacrifice so much, it's gratifying to be able to lend them a hand when they need it most.
+This program is an easy and convenient way for the citizens of Pennsylvania to support their service members."

-Since the program began in 2006, more than $1.3 million has been donated by individuals filing their Pennsylvania personal income tax returns and private donations.
+Since the program began in 2006, more than $1.5 million has been donated by individuals filing their Pennsylvania personal income tax returns and through private donations.

-"I encourage service members to take advantage of this valuable benefit.
-If you need assistance and think you qualify for a grant, you should apply," Craig added.
+"I encourage service members to take advantage of this valuable benefit and I ask others to help us spread the word.
+If you need assistance and think you qualify for a grant, you really should apply," Joseph added.

 Members of the armed forces who are residents of Pennsylvania are eligible to apply for assistance while they are serving on active duty for 30 or more consecutive days with the Army, Army Reserve, Navy, Navy Reserve, Air Force, Air Force Reserve, Marine Corps, Marine Corps Reserve, Coast Guard, Coast Guard Reserve, or the Pennsylvania Army or Air National Guard.

-All members of the armed forces who were discharged for medical reasons are also eligible to apply for assistance for up to two years after a medical discharge.
+All members of the armed forces who were discharged for medical reasons are also eligible to apply for assistance for up to four years after a medical discharge.

-In addition, reserve component service members (including Pennsylvania National Guard) and their families may be eligible for a grant for a period of up to one year after release from a qualifying tour of active duty.
+In addition, reserve component service members (including Pennsylvania National Guard members) and their families may be eligible for a grant for a period of up to three years after release from a qualifying active duty tour.

 The program also applies to certain family members of eligible service members who are Pennsylvania residents.
-Applicants must show that their need for assistance is directly related to their active military service.
+Applicants must show that they have a direct and immediate financial need as a result of circumstances beyond their control.

 In addition to the check-off box on the Personal Income Tax form, contributions can be made directly by sending a check to the Military Family Relief Assistance Program, c/o Department of Military and Veterans Affairs, Bldg.
 0-47 Fort Indiantown Gap, Annville, PA 17003.